 The proper (and safest) way to experience the beneficial effects of essential oils is by diluting your favorite essential oil with a carrier oil before any topical application.
+Or you can use one of our specially designed topical essential oil blend Sunburn Recovery Roll-On.
 However, most responsible brands, including EG, caution customers to be careful when applying it to their most sensitive skin (especially the face).

 And your skin is never more sensitive than when it’s burnt.

 Whether you’ve just come out of the sun or your skin has already begun to peel, for safe application, proper dilution of your essential with a carrier oil is always necessary.

 Placing essential oils in a high-quality carrier oil dilutes the essential oil, so you only experience its positive effects.
 As an added bonus, many carrier oils have their own beneficial properties.

 For example, Coconut oil may help with redness, itchiness, and even the persistent feeling of heat that often accompanies a sunburn.
 While more studies are needed, researcher Sophaphan Intahphuak and her colleagues found that Coconut oil has analgesic and antipyretic (anti-heat) effects in mice.7

 Our Fractionated Coconut oil is lightweight and easily absorbed into the skin to deliver the best benefits of essential oils and Coconut oil itself.
 We recommend the following dilutions:

 - 3-5% dilution on the body